John-Auerbach/VLEO-DSMC/README.md

 ## 11. Running on Penn State ROAR Supercomputer

+For accuracy beyond the free molecular regime and into continuum, it is likely necessary to run the simulation on a cluster.
 These instructions are for Penn State's ROAR cluster (Slurm scheduler).
 If you're SSH'd into the submit node, you can submit batch jobs to run SPARTA on compute nodes.

 ### Prerequisites